trailbehind/DeepOSM/README.md

 ## Download NAIP, PBF, and Analyze

-    python data_pipeline/rasterize_naips.py
+    python data_pipeline/rasterize_naips.py --use_pbf_cache=True --render_results=True

 This will download one NAIP, and tile it into cubes (NxNx4 bands of data).
 Then it will download a PBF file and extract the ways for the NAIP.

-It will produce a JPEG of the ways overlaid on the tiff, like this:
+It will produce a JPEG of the ways, labels, and predictions overlaid on the tiff.

 ![NAIP with Ways](https://pbs.twimg.com/media/Cft3GbeUkAAqqAd.jpg)